 What is a Certificate of Liability Insurance?

-A certificate of liability insurance (COI), is a simple document issued by your insurance company.
-The details it shares include the types of coverage, the issuing insurance company, your policy number, the named insured, and the policy’s effective dates, and the types and dollar amount of limits and deductibles.
+A certificate of liability insurance (COI), is a simple form issued by your insurance company.
+It includes the types of coverage, the issuing insurance company, your policy number, the named insured, the policy’s effective dates, and the types and dollar amount of limits and deductibles.

 Why do I need a certificate of liability insurance?

 A certificate of insurance is requested when liability and large losses are a concern.
-For example, if you’re providing software programming services for a client, they may require a certificate of insurance to prove that certain liabilities will be covered during the course of the project.
+For example, if you own a landscaping business, a client may require a certificate of insurance to prove that certain liabilities will be covered during the course of the project.
 No matter what kind of client you’re working with, having the right insurance policy and proof of insurance will protect you and your client and give you both peace of mind.

 Sometimes it is often required in order to win contracts.
-Many companies and individuals that hire contractors need to know that they won’t be held liable for damages, injuries, or substandard work, and therefore require that you have insurance.
+Many companies and individuals that hire contractors need to know that they won’t be held liable for damages, injuries, or substandard work, and therefore require that you have business insurance.

 Even if you haven’t been asked to show a certificate of insurance, it’s an added benefit of having proof of your small business coverage.
 Most insurance providers include the certificate in your initial insurance documents, if not, they are required to provide one upon your request.

-How do you get a certificate of insurance?
+How do you get a certificate of insurance form?